mParticle/docs/src/pages/developers/dsr-api/v2/index.md

 400  | No  | Subject request already exists
 401  | No  | The credentials provided in the request are not valid.
 Check the credentials used to [authenticate.](#authentication).
 404  | No  | The specified subject request id could not be found.
 409  | No  | There is an in progress request with the same identities, extensions and type.
+429  | Yes | Too many requests have been submitted.
+The `Retry-After` header indicates how long to wait before retrying again.
 5xx  | Yes | A server-side error has occured, please try your request again.